 Diane was first elected as an MP in 1987, the year before I was born.
 She has been dedicated to serving the British public for longer than I have even been alive.
 Hold that thought.
 Understand it.

 Diane was the first black woman to have a seat in the House of Commons.
 She MADE HISTORY.
 Her father was welder, her mother a nurse.
 How many working class kids do we have in politics these days?
-Fuck all, really.
+None, really.

 Diane was a TV researcher and reporter from 1978 to 1985.
 I know a lot of those.
 They’re fast thinkers, avid fact hounds, brilliant minds.